 Even the colors you choose are important.
 Every shade has an emotional impact on users.
-Choose the ones that make the most sense of the image you want to present and use them in your logo, website design, and social media profiles.
+Choose the ones that make the most sense for the image you want to present and use them in your logo, website design, and social media profiles.

 3. Be Consistent

-Use the same logo and colors on your website, on social media, when you send out an email and for printed materials.
+Use the same logo and colors on your website, on social media, when you send out an email, and for printed materials.

-4. Embrace a Cause
+4. Embrace A Cause

 At the core of your being, what do you care most about?
-If it is ensuring children have something to eat when they leave school for the day, then throw your name, time and money behind a program that offers evening meals for youth.
+If it is ensuring children have something to eat when they leave school for the day, then throw your name, time, and money behind a program that offers evening meals for youth.

 You should never take on a cause to build your brand or gain exposure for yourself, but that does happen organically.